KatTraxler/KatTraxler.github.io/_posts/2021-01-01-gcp-actas-dday.markdown

 Google PSO published a nifty tool called the [**permission-discrepancy-finder**](https://github.com/GoogleCloudPlatform/professional-services/tree/master/tools/permission-discrepancy-finder) .
 You can use this tool to identiify conditions in your *project* or *organization* where an end user is using one of these PaaS Servcies without the `.actAs` permission on the backing service account.

 Once you've identified **who** needs the `.actAs` permission, you can assign them the `iam.serviceAccountUser` role *on* the service account.
-Binding the roles at the resource-level will confine the `.actAs` permission to that specific service account.
+Binding the role at the resource-level will confine the `.actAs` permission to that specific service account.

 Be mindful that when the `.actAs` permission is assigned, you are effectively agreeing to the idea that one identity can assume the roles and permissions of another.
 To reduce the blast radius of potential service account abuse,  assign unique customer-managed service accounts to the *compute instance* backing your PaaS Services.